mikerodrigues/onkyo_eiscp_ruby/README.md

 * Exhaustive testing and documentation

 Using the Library
 -----------------
 * require the library

 		require 'eiscp'

-* You do most everything through the Receiver and Message objects.
+* You can do most everything through the Receiver and Message objects.
+If you want to accept user input you will probably want to use the Parser module.
+Be sure to check out the RDocs or dig through the source code.
+I try to keep it well commented/documented, and there's more functionality to the library than is shown here:

-* The Message object is pretty self explanatory.
-The #new method is mostly used internally, you're better of using the Parser module to create them, but you interact with Message objects to get information:
+* The `Message` object is pretty self explanatory. `Message.new` is mostly used internally, but you're better of using `Parser.parse` to create them.
+You probably will want to interact with `Message` objects to get information:

 		msg = EISCP::Message.new(command: 'PWR', value: '01')
 		msg.zone                => 'main'